 9. Add salt as per taste and mix again.

-10. Add ⅓ cup of water or add as required.
+10. Add ⅓ cup water or add as required.

 13. The beetroot should soften and get cooked completely.
-Before proceeding to the next step ensure there is no water in the pan.
-If the beetroot pieces are cooked and there is some water, then cook without the lid, so that all the water evaporates.
+Before proceeding to the next step, ensure there is no water in the pan.

-14. Lastly add 3 to 4 tablespoons grated fresh coconut.
+14. Lastly, add 3 to 4 tablespoons grated fresh coconut.

-If you made this recipe, please be sure to rate it in the recipe card below.
-Sign Up for my email newsletter or you can follow me on Instagram, Facebook, Youtube, Pinterest or Twitter for more vegetarian inspirations.
+Please be sure to rate the recipe in the recipe card or leave a comment below if you have made it.
+For more vegetarian inspirations, Sign Up for my emails or follow me on Instagram, Youtube, Facebook, Pinterest or Twitter.

 Ingredients